frol/bos-component-ts-starter/README.md

 }

 // Just create a default export function (no need to `return` it, see `.bos`
-// folder after `npm run build` if you want to understand what is happening) export default function (props: Props, context: BosContext) {
+// folder after `pnpm run build` if you want to understand what is happening) export default function (props: Props, context: BosContext) {
   return (
     <>